IDMNYU/CreativeCodingFall2021_KatherineBennett/Sketch_1.md

 * Understanding screen coordinates (where to place the shapes), creating shapes, using color, opacity are key here in building your compositions
 * Your sketch size must be 800 x 800 pixels
 * You may take a “meaty” crop of one of these images and re-create it
+* Your code must yield the final result.
+It is not user generated (ie, mouse values, key values) and it is not randomly generated.
+* Don’t wait for inspiration to start the homework.
+Just start.
+* Don’t wait until you like something or have an idea.
+Just start.

 #### Tips: